 Credit card companies rely on our foolishness to make money.
-They’re counting on their cardholders to let self-control and frugal living go by the wayside.
-They’re hoping we won’t be able to resist advertising ploys (and I work in the advertising industry, writing the taglines designed to get people to make purchases, so I know how effective they can be).
-They offer rewards designed to entice us to buy, spend, and shop beyond our means.
-But we can turn credit card companies’ strategy on its head with a little self-control, a budget and a commitment to frugality.
+They’re counting on their cardholders to let self-control and wise spending go by the wayside.
+They’re hoping we won’t be able to resist advertising ploys (and I work in the advertising industry, writing the tag lines designed to get people to make purchases, so I know how effective they can be).

 I talked today about my experience falling into and getting out of credit card debt and about how the revelation of who was lending to me changed my borrowing behavior forever.
 What lessons have you learned about credit cards?